cosimoNigro/agnpy/README.md

 ## descritpion
 `agnpy` focuses on the numerical computation of the photon spectra produced by leptonic radiative processes in jetted Active Galactic Nuclei (AGN).

-## documentation
+## documentation and quickstart
 You are invited to check the documentation at https://agnpy.readthedocs.io/en/latest/.
+To get familiar with the code you can run the notebooks in `tutorials`.

 ## dependencies
 The only dependencies are: